Welcome to today's edition of the Rush 24-7 podcast.

 There was a lot of pork in that bill.

-Cruz and Rubio both voted against the pork in the Hurricane Sandy Relief Bill.
+Cruz and Rubio both voted against the pork in the Hurricane Sandy relief bill.

 We seem capable of doing that ourselves.

-The Palm Beach Post today.
+The Palm Beach Post today, have you seen this?

 Well, no, I don't read it, but I saw it on Drudge.